Rodjxc/Simon-Game/README.md

 # Simon-Game
-A version of the Simon Says game, build with JS and jQuery
+A version of the Simon Says game, built with JS and jQuery